Take the excess profit out of heat pump installations

 - The average cost of installing a heat pump with one indoor head was $6,281 before February 2022.
 It was $7,580 after that date - an increase of 20.79%.

-One installer (whose estimate compares favourably with others) explained that he charges according to what he calls the “50/50 Rule”.
-An $8000 supply and install charge for a heat pump consists of: 1) An installation charge of 50% of the total, or $4000.
-2) The retail price of the equipment is $4000; of this 50% is the wholesale price, and 50% is the retailer’s (installer’s) markup.
+- The retail price of the equipment is $4000.
+Of this, 50% is the wholesale price, and 50% is the retailer’s (installer’s) markup.
 The installation charge has nothing to do with the work done on the job.
 When the wholesale cost of the equipment is $3000, the retail price is $6000, and the Installation charge is $6000, bringing the total to $12,000.
 In addition to causing excess installation charges, this creates an obvious incentive to install more expensive equipment than might be required to meet the needs of the particular home.

 The Supply and Install Requirement